bdmossma/hellogit/js/hellonodejs/README.md

 # Hello NodeJS!
-NodeJS has based upon the V8 JavaScript engine from the Google Chrome project.
+NodeJS is based upon the V8 JavaScript engine from the Google Chrome project.
 It performs "just in time" compilation of JavaScript to machine code and consistently outperforms other engines.